 These non surgical methods has the advantage of being quick to administer, minimal swelling or downtime and being able to see results immediately after treatment.

 In more severe cases, especially where there is skin excess or significant midface descent, lower eyelid surgery (lower blepharoplasty) may be required.

 Surgery has the advantage of being able to correct the underlying problems at an anatomical level.
-There is also the option of fat grafting (fat transfer) which is often performed at the same time to restore volume in the midcheek area.
+There is also the option of facial fat transfer (fat grafting) which is often performed at the same time to restore volume in the midcheek area.
 In most cases, surgery will require a longer recovery, but in most cases surgical results last longer than non surgical methods.